Spectrum Award

 to be factored into the initial design scheme.)

-each year on the first day of Spring.
+Primavera! event on the first weekend of spring,

 Challenge: To create a vehicle to promote the